 With a church community formed in the 1800s, and a home constructed in the 1920s, Door of Hope has a rich history in Launceston.

-For well over 130 years, we have connected with and served our local community; from originally gathering in halls and tents, to our current home - a once-derelict building, now transformed into a place of vibrant life and hope, where we can connect people to the real source of truth.
+For nearly 140 years, we have connected with and served our local community; from originally gathering in halls and tents, to our current home - a once-derelict building, now transformed into a place of vibrant life and hope, where we can connect people to the real source of truth.

 1895 saw Launceston become the first Australian town to be lit by hydro-electric power after the completion of the Duck Reach Power Station.